ryanshriver/cucumber-ruby/README.md

     $ mobiusloop

 Wow, much better!
-The "Page Response Scale" requested google.com and compared the response time to your target.
+The "Page Response Scale" generated a request to [google.com](http://google.com) and compared the response time to your target of 1 second.

 How did you do?
 Did you hit the target?